Types of Intellectual Property Rights in Malaysia

 Geographical Indication (GI)

-GI means an indication which identifies any goods as originating in a locality, country or territory where a given quality, reputation or other characteristic of the goods is essentially attributable to their geographical origin.
-For example, Champagne, Scotch Whisky, Sabah Tea, Sarawak Pepper, Tenom Coffee, Langkawi Cheese.
+GI means an indication which identifies any goods as originating from a locality, country or territory where a given quality, reputation or other characteristic of the goods is essentially attributable to their geographical origin.
+For example, Champagne, Scotch Whisky, Sabah Tea, Sarawak Pepper, Tenom Coffee, Langkawi Cheese etc.

 Layout Design of an Integrated Circuit (LDIC)